rocket-pool/rocketpool-research/Post Merge/fee-recipient-spec.md

 ## Getting the Node's Fee Distributor Contract Address

-If the node has never opted into the Smoothing Pool, has opted out and has passed the front-running cooldown window, their fee recipient should be the node's unique fee distributor contract.
+If the node has never opted into the Smoothing Pool, or has opted out and has passed the front-running cooldown window, then their fee recipient should be the node's unique fee distributor contract.

 The fee distributor contract address can be retrieved as follows: